LLNL/axom/src/docs/sphinx/dev_guide/continuous_integration.rst

 		If you exit the container and attempt to restart, sometimes Docker will return a warning stating the initial container has not fully closed.
 Just run ``docker container prune`` command to cleanup the container and then you can reissue the run command.

-7. Pull axom github repository
+7. In the running Docker container, clone the axom github repository

 	.. code-block:: bash